Spirituality & The Brain (Home Page)

 3) Electromagnet fields (2)

-This type of EMF refers to magnetic fields created by an electromagnet.
+This type of EMF refers to magnetic fields created by an electromagnet (though it’s not standard engineer-ese).
 These are simple magnetic fields created by two poles, and are not composed of ions, electrons, or photons.
 Fields from an electromagnet are made of the same ‘stuff’ as the earth’s magnetic field or the field you find around a magnet that holds a paper to a refrigerator.
 The are ‘made’ of ‘lines of force’, and are not ‘EM emissions’.
 These do not pose a health risk of any kind.
 This is the kind of magnetic field utilized by Shakti.

 Most people have worn headsets that output “Complex Magnetic Signals” – the kind of magnetic field used in Shakti.
 Stereo headphones.
 Like Shakti, headphones receive input from an audio source, and the coils in the headphones create magnetic fields that get stronger and weaker as the level of the music changes.
 However, these are not EMF emissions.
 Listening to your favorite music through headphones does not have the risks associated with EMF emissions, and for the same reason, neither does Shakti.

-Rats have been exposed to this variety of magnetic fields for their entire lives, including while they were in the womb, which were later found to have no negative effects on any tissues, including brain tissues (source – in full text).
+Rats have been exposed to this variety of magnetic fields for their entire lives, including while they were in the womb, which were later found to have no negative effects on any tissues, including brain tissues (Full Text).

-The Lady Vampire episode included their investigator vomiting after making contact with the entity, and some people who saw it prior to it’s being broadcast drew a mistaken conclusion.
+The Lady Vampire episode included their investigator vomiting after contacting the entity, and some people who saw it prior to its being broadcast drew a mistaken conclusion.
 Vomiting has happened with contact with negative spirits (whether they are from within the mind or not).
 It has not been associated with complex magnetic signal technology.
 Even coincidental incidents amount to about 0.2% (two-tenths of one percent).
 If we were talking about a single person in time instead of many people in space, it would be like you throwing up once every three and a half years.

 (Of course, this glosses over the difference between people with sensitive stomachs and others, but it makes the numbers a little easier for people with fewer math skills to understand)